Frequently Asked Questions

-At what times will classes be offered in Spring Quarter 2020?
+At what times will classes be offered in Autumn Quarter 2020?
 If I am in an international location, will there be multiple class times offered for each course?

-How will the course shopping period work during Spring Quarter 2020?
+How will the course shopping period work during Autumn Quarter 2020?

 How can I form or participate in study groups?